freak4pc/website/collections/_docs/1-getting-started.md

 excerpt: In this page you'll find the first steps you should take to start using Tuist.
 ---

-Tuist is a command line tool *(CLI)* that aims to facilitate the generation, maintenance and interaction with Xcode projects.
+Tuist is a command line tool *(CLI)* that aims to facilitate the generation, maintenance, and interaction with Xcode projects.
 It's distributed as a binary, which you can easily install and use without having to depend on other tools to manage dependencies *(like you would do if the tool was written in other programming languages such as Ruby, or Java)*.

 ## Install